Showing posts with label Being silly. Show all posts

 A Day in the Life

-Master CAD is a program by MichTron that I've had gathering dust on my ST shelf for ages.
+Master CAD is a program by MichTron that I've had gathering dust on my shelf for ages.
 I nabbed it off eBay but have never booted it up.
-I figured I should rectify that and see what professional software was like in 1987.
+Hmm, I should rectify that to see what professional software was like in 1987.

 After brushing away a thick layer of dust, I opened the box and lifted out a weighty manual.
 "Time for a good read", I thought.
-It wasn't long until I almost fell into a coma!
+Well, no, it wasn't anything close to good.
+Yep, it wasn't long until I almost fell into a coma!
 Wow, such dull reading and confusing - so I decided to stop and power on the ST. Installation was a stumbling block: it insists on being stored on Drive C, which is doable but means cluttering up my boot partition.
 The next problem was a lack of examples to work from (and yes, that means stealing).

-With little guidance, I continued on the best I could.
-Don't laugh, but I had foolish plans to make some kind of map of Doom's E1M1.
+With little guidance, I continued the best I could.
+Don't laugh, but I had foolish plans to map of Doom's E1M1.
 I've no idea why, I just did.
 However, it was clear that MichTron wrote this manual for the established designer.
 Not somebody like me.
-I was now getting to that stage where I wanted to pull out all my hair!!
+I soon got to that stage where I wanted to pull out all my hair!!

 After many hours, my map looked nothing more than a cluttered mess.
-In fact, it looked like something a child would have done, embarrassing to say the least.
+In fact, it looked like something a child would have done, embarrassing!
 This program tortured me every step of the way.
-It wasn't fun and I had nothing to show for all the time wasted.
-Another day of my life gone and I'm wondering what made me do this.
+It wasn't fun and I had nothing to show for the time wasted.
+Another day of my life gone and I wondered why I did this.
 Madness!

-Wanna see just how badly Master CAD affected me?
-Scroll down...
+Do you want to see how badly Master CAD affected me?

 .